 What is degenerative disc disease?

 Degenerative Disc Disease, or DDD, as it is sometimes known, is a condition which affects the spine.
 Specifically, it is a condition characterized by severe pain and discomfort that affects the discs that separate the bones located in the spine.
-While the condition can affect anybody, at any given time, according to Spine Scan chiropractic near Applecross, most of the patients that they treat are older.
+While the condition can affect anybody, at any given time, according to Spine Scan chiropractic in South Perth, many of the patients that they treat are older.
 This is because, as we grow older, our spines become more brittle and they start to show signs of wear and tear as the discs shrink in size.
-Basically, DDD is a blanket term used to describe changes that occur in the discs of the spine, making them less effective.
+Basically, Degenerative Disc Disease is a blanket term used to describe changes that occur in the discs of the spine, making them less effective.

 As people age, they find that the discs dry out, they become weaker, they shrink in size, and they become less effective.
 Just as a muscle needs to move to be healthy, so to a disc needs to move.
-If, however, a spinal lock occurs as a result of a fall, bad posture or inactivity at some stage in life the disc will lack movement and a process known as Inbibition, the circulation within the disc, will fail.
-This circulation supplies oxygen, nutrients and water to the collagen fibres that make the disc and if it stalls the daily, weekly and yearly wear and tear wins the day.
+If, however, a spinal lock occurs as a result of a fall, bad posture or inactivity at some stage in life the disc will lack movement and a process known as Inbibition, the circulation within the disc, will decrease .
+This circulation supplies oxygen, nutrients and water to the collagen fibres that make the disc.

 Why do we have discs in the spine?